 Pack It Up, Pack It In

 The packaging you use to send subscription boxes plays a large role in your success.
 It needs to be strong enough to support the product, small enough to avoid excess costs, and highlight your brand.
 If your packaging can do all three, you'll have a leg up on the competition.
 You'll also want to include a branded packing slip in each box to help the customer and further market your box.

-To further improve your chances of success, make sure you invest in a good subscription billing software so you can make money from your custom boxes.
+To further improve your chances of success, make sure you invest in a good subscription billing software and subscription management software so you can make money from your custom boxes.
 If you're a food supplier, BlueCart Subscriptions can handle that for you.
 It was designed to grow food sales for businesses of all types and sizes.
 We can even help you get into the dropshipping market.

 Frequently Asked Questions About Custom Subscription Boxes